zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>
 <p>

-  Use this link to move on to the next step in the tutorial.
+  Use this link to move on to the next steps in the tutorial.
 [Configuring-Firewalls-and-Monitoring-Common-Network-Protocols](https://github.com/zachwiseit/Configuring-Firewalls-and-Monitoring-Common-Network-Protocols/blob/main/README.md)